Gino Cauchi: Politics

 Gino was as a member of the youth section of the Labour Party, the Socialist Youth Forum (Ghaqda Żgħażagħ Socjalisti) in the committee of Santa Lucija.
 From 1995 till 1998 he had served as a mayor of Pembroke.
-He later served as Education Secretary and Acting President of the local committee of Pembroke and he involved in 10th district of Labour Party.
+He later served as Education Secretary and Acting President of the local committee of Pembroke and he was involved in the 10th district of Labour Party.
 For these last three years, he contested the elections to represent the delegates in Labour Party General Conference.
 He produced the document of the social and economic of the Labour Party.
 On 31 October 2008, Cauchi was casually elected as a member of parliament following the passing away of Karl Chircop.